illarionov/SpatiaLite/src/gaiageo/lemon/ReadMe.txt

 vanuatuWkt.h [C header file]
 vanuatuWkt.out [check file - useful for debugging]

+3.1] IMPORTANT NOTICE: carefully check the generated *.c code; you should manually replace any occurrence of: sprintf(stderr, .....
+with:
+spatialite_e(.....

-3.1] and finally you must copy both generated files into the parent dir: cp vanuatuWkt.h .. cp vanuatuWkt.c ..
+3.2] and finally you must copy both generated files into the parent dir: cp vanuatuWkt.h .. cp vanuatuWkt.c ..